Glorious Revolution: The collapse of James's rule

 His commander Feversham and other senior officers advised James to retreat.
 Lacking information on William's movements, suspicious of his own soldiers, worn out by lack of sleep and debilitating nose-bleeds, on 23 November James agreed.
 Because of its strategic implications, the withdrawal was a practical admission of defeat.
 On 24 November, Churchill, Grafton and Princess Anne's husband George deserted to William, followed by Anne herself on 26 November.
 The next day, James met with those peers still in London, and with the exception of Melfort, Perth and other Catholics, they urged him to announce free Parliamentary elections and negotiate with William.

 On 8 December, Halifax, Nottingham and Godolphin met with William at Hungerford to hear his demands, which included the dismissal of Catholics from public office and funding for his army.
 Many viewed these as a reasonable basis for a settlement, but James decided to flee the country, convinced his life was threatened.
-This suggestion is generally dismissed by historians, since William made it clear he would not allow his uncle to be harmed.
+This suggestion is generally dismissed by historians, since William had made it clear he would not allow his uncle to be harmed.
 Some Tories hoped James could retain his throne but name a Protestant successor, while the Whigs preferred to drive him out of the country by imposing conditions he would refuse.

 The Queen and Prince of Wales left for France on 9 December, James following separately on 10 December.
 Accompanied only by Edward Hales and Ralph Sheldon, he made his way to Faversham in Kent seeking passage to France, first dropping the Great Seal in the River Thames in a last-ditch attempt to prevent Parliament being summoned.
 In London, his flight and rumours of a "Papist" invasion led to riots and destruction of Catholic property, which quickly spread throughout the country.
 To fill the power vacuum, the Earl of Rochester set up a temporary government including members of the Privy Council and City of London authorities, but it took them two days to restore order.